enzoblindow/project-euler/README.md

 # Project Euler
-Personal solutions and attempts to the problems listed on [Project Euler Archives](https://projecteuler.net/archives)
+Personal solutions and attempts to the problems listed on [Project Euler Archives](https://projecteuler.net/archives) benchmarked on memory footprint and processing wall time against ChatGPT, Claude, and Gemini.

 ### Add problem to repository
 Run `create_solution.py` and omit the project number from the archives.
 It will fetch the assignment automatically and create the bare bone files with runtime tracking.